 Joel F. Visser

-JOEL VISSER is an associate in the Environmental practice in the Washington, D.C. office.
-His practice focuses on preparing clients for compliance with cutting-edge environmental, energy and climate change laws before regulatory agencies and in civil litigation and enforcement matters.
-Since joining Sidley, Mr. Visser has been actively involved in rulemaking proceedings and litigation regarding every significant EPA action on climate change over the past four years, representing a wide range of trade associations and multinational corporations across virtually all industrial sectors.
-Mr. Visser has also been involved in a variety of other matters under the Clean Air Act, Clean Water Act, National Environmental Policy Act, CERCLA (Superfund), and related state laws.
+JOEL VISSER is an associate in the Environmental practice group, where he focuses on preparing clients for compliance with cutting-edge environmental, energy and climate change laws before regulatory agencies and in civil litigation and enforcement matters.
+Since joining Sidley, Joel has been actively involved in rulemaking proceedings and litigation regarding every significant Environmental Protection Agency (EPA) action on climate change over the past four years, representing a wide range of trade associations and multinational corporations across virtually all industrial sectors.
+Joel has also been involved in a variety of other matters under the Clean Air Act, Clean Water Act, National Environmental Policy Act, CERCLA (Superfund), and related state laws.

-Mr. Visser has authored or co-authored numerous briefs, motions, and other pleadings in federal district and appellate courts.
+Joel has authored or co-authored numerous briefs, motions and other pleadings in federal district and appellate courts.
 He has also served as a primary author for comments on a number of complex environmental rulemakings by EPA and other state and federal agencies that have lead to significant changes in final rules.
 Representative engagements include:

 - New Source Performance Standards.
-Represents a broad coalition of energy, manufacturing, and industrial trade associations in developing core comments on EPA’s current proposals to regulate greenhouse gas emissions from new and existing fossil fuel-fired power plants.
+Represents a broad coalition of energy, manufacturing and industrial trade associations in developing core comments on the EPA’s current proposals to regulate greenhouse gas emissions from new and existing fossil fuel-fired power plants.

 - Biomass Energy.
-Represents forestry-based trade associations in regulatory advocacy and litigation related to EPA’s treatment of biomass energy in greenhouse gas rulemakings.
-Mr. Visser has orchestrated the strategy following EPA’s decision to suspend its plans to regulate biomass energy, drafted legal and technical comments on biomass-related issues before EPA and EPA’s Science Advisory Board and currently represents clients in pending litigation over several greenhouse gas regulations.
+Represents forestry-based trade associations in regulatory advocacy and litigation related to the EPA’s treatment of biomass energy in greenhouse gas rulemakings.
+Joel has orchestrated the strategy following the EPA’s decision to suspend its plans to regulate biomass energy, drafted legal and technical comments on biomass-related issues before the EPA and EPA’s Science Advisory Board and currently represents clients in pending litigation over several greenhouse gas regulations.

 - Clean Water Act.
 Successfully defended a forestry investment firm in a citizen suit alleging that pollutants from a former mining site on its property were being discharged without a permit.
 A federal district court dismissed the complaint on standing grounds.